longturn/freeciv21/docs/Contributing/dev-env.rst

 This will clone the forked repository to the :file:`~/GitHub/freeciv21` directory on your computer.

-The final repository setup item is to link the original Longturn project repository to your local sandbox on your computer:
+The final repository setup item is to link the original Longturn project repository to your local area on your computer:

 .. code-block:: rst